fastily/jwiki/README.md

 JWIKI
 =========

 This is a MediaWiki API client-side library.
 It can be used by developers to program bots/tools or perform analytics on a Wiki.
-My goal is to create a fast and efficient, yet simple framework, which introduces a minimal amount of overhead for anyone trying to make use of the MediaWiki API.
+My goal is to create a reliable, fast, and efficient, yet simple framework, which shall introduce no more than a minimal amount of overhead for anyone seeking to make use of the MediaWiki API.

 Caveat: This library is under active development so files/classes/functions may move, change, and/or disappear without warning.

-<h3>Sample Features</h3>
+<h3>Sample Functionality</h3>
 <ul>
 <li>Edit pages, delete pages, upload files (via the chunked upload protocol)</li>
 <li>Query special pages, get category members, get links on a page, get template transclusions</li>